ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 and 3.2 of -jwtbcp}} apply in an analogous way to the use of UCCS as elaborated on in this document.

-Secure Channels are often set up in a handshake protocol that mutually derives a session key, where the handshake protocol establishes the (identity and thus) authenticity of one or both ends of the communication.
+Secure channels are often set up in a handshake protocol that mutually derives a session key, where the handshake protocol establishes the (identity and thus) authenticity of one or both ends of the communication.
 The session key can
-then be used to provide confidentiality and integrity of the transfer of information inside the Secure Channel.
-A well-known example of a such a Secure Channel setup protocol is the TLS {{-tls}} handshake; the TLS record protocol can then be used for secure conveyance.
+then be used to provide confidentiality and integrity of the transfer of information inside the secure channel.
+A well-known example of a such a secure channel setup protocol is the TLS {{-tls}} handshake; the TLS record protocol can then be used for secure conveyance.

-As UCCS were initially created for use in Remote Attestation Procedures (RATS) Secure Channels, the following subsection provides a discussion of their use in these channels.
+As UCCS were initially created for use in Remote Attestation Procedures (RATS) secure channels, the following subsection provides a discussion of their use in these channels.
 Where other environments are intended to be used to convey UCCS, similar considerations need to be documented before UCCS can be used.